 The second edition of the Think Tank Forum took place on the 3rd July in Poznań and was devoted to evaluating what the Berlin Process has achieved to date in socio-economic terms.
 There was also a discussion about recommendations on how to increase the efficiency of enlargement policy and the instruments of the Berlin Process.
 The first panel discussed regional cooperation towards the economic integration of the Balkan states in infrastructural terms, and how to increase trade.
 The second session covered social-economic issues and the main challenges hampering regional development, such as problems with the functioning of the rule of law.
 The third session was time to hear a broader reflection from Balkans experts on the effectiveness of the current EU policy on the region and of initiatives undertaken as part of the Berlin Process.
 Proposals will be presented to make the EU’s activity more effective, to accelerate the social-economic transformation and the region’s integration with the EU.
 Recommendations resulting from the debates were presented during the ministerial meetings accompanying the Western Balkans Summit in Poznań.

-The Think Tank Forum project, as a Polish contribution to the Berlin process, is implemented in cooperation with the Ministry of Foreign Affairs Republic of Poland.
+The Think Tank Forum project, as a Polish contribution to the Berlin process, cooperates with the Ministry of Foreign Affairs Republic of Poland.

 More information: Think Tank Forum during Western Balkan Summit in Poznań